Junior Ranger Badges and Booklets:

 Grand Teton National Park

-The Grand Teton Junior Ranger program was a great fit for our visit, but it did require a little more planning than some of the other booklets we completed.
-One of the activities required attending a ranger talk in order to earn the badge, so we had to build that into our day instead of treating the booklet as something the girls could finish entirely on their own.
-Some parts of the booklet could be worked on during the trip, but families should check the current ranger program schedule before visiting.
-In all, the program took about 1 hour to complete.
+The Grand Teton Junior Ranger program was a great fit for our visit, but it required a little more planning than some of the other booklets we completed.
+One activity required attending a ranger talk to earn the badge, so we had to build that into our day instead of treating the booklet as something the girls could finish entirely on their own.

 Lewis & Clark National & State Historic Park